Switchable Topological Polar Textures in Freestanding Ultrathin Ferroelectric Oxides: Methods

 This systematic exploration of layers with different lateral sizes under periodic boundary conditions provides access to polarization configurations that represent simplified versions of those emerging in larger systems.
 At reduced scales, the system can stabilize a single, sometimes constrained, polarization state and allows the isolation of fundamental mechanisms.
 As the system size increases, these simple configurations evolve into more complex states involving multiple domains and dynamically interacting metastable structures.
 The size-dependent study therefore reveals how intricate polarization patterns emerge from basic structural units.
 Small systems expose the essential ingredients of collective behavior, whereas larger ones display emergent phenomena that arise only at extended scales.
 Identifying the stable configurations also provides valuable insight into the multiplicity of metastable states and lays the groundwork for understanding possible switching pathways between them.

 To analyze the dynamics of the out-of-plane polarization, the instantaneous structure factor was calculated according~\cite{Ortiz_2024}

-which corresponds to the Fourier transform of the out-of-plane polarization component $\bar{Pz}(x,y,z)$ (x,y,z).
-We then average $S(\bf{q})$ over the four central atomic planes and over time a 1600 ps simulation for each temperature.
+which corresponds to the Fourier transform of the out-of-plane polarization component $\bar{P_z}(x,y,t)$.
+We then average $S(\boldsymbol{q}, t)$ over the four central atomic planes and over a simulation time of 1600 ps for each temperature.

+Streamlines were generated in ParaView \cite{paraview} by interpolating the discrete polarization field, providing a qualitative visualization of how the polarization organizes into continuous toroidal loops.